Marjorie Taylor Greene: Tenure

 On her first day in office, Greene wore a face mask onto the House floor that read "Trump Won", despite Trump having lost the 2020 U.S. presidential election to Joe Biden.
 During the counting of electoral votes, Greene raised an objection to counting Michigan's electoral votes.
 The objection was not signed by a member of the U.S. Senate and therefore was rejected.

-In response to the January 6 United States Capitol attack by Trump supporters, Greene called for an end to violence and for support for Trump.
+In response to the January 6 U.S. Capitol attack by Trump supporters, Greene called for an end to violence and for support for Trump.
 She refused to wear a face mask while sheltering in place during the riot, and during the debate to impeach Trump she tweeted: "Democrats must be held accountable for the political violence inspired by their rhetoric."
 This prompted Democratic representative Jason Crow to call her "morally bankrupt", "depraved" and "frankly dangerous".

 In a series of tweets following the attack on the Capitol, Greene falsely suggested that the rioters were members of antifa dressed as Trump supporters.
 Greene made these claims even though Anthony Aguero, a conservative activist and close associate of hers, was one of the people who stormed the Capitol.
 She also retweeted a clip from Fox News host Tucker Carlson, in which Carlson – citing Revolver News, a right-wing news website – claimed that agents of the Federal Bureau of Investigation might have organized and participated in the attack.
 Later that month, Greene asked Trump to issue her a pardon for her efforts to overturn the 2020 election.

-Greene has supported efforts to impeach Joe Biden.
+Greene supported efforts to impeach Joe Biden.
 On January 21, 2021, the second day of Biden's presidency, Greene filed articles of impeachment against him, citing alleged abuse of power as the reason for impeachment.
 In an interview with Greg Kelly of Newsmax, she perpetuated the Biden–Ukraine conspiracy theory alleging that Biden had been bought off by foreign interests.
 By September 2022, Greene had introduced five different resolutions to impeach Biden.

 On January 27, 2021, Representative Jimmy Gomez announced he had drafted a resolution to expel Greene from the House after reports that she had previously called for violence against Democrats.
 Representative Jake Auchincloss also called for Greene's resignation or expulsion due to her threats of violence against fellow lawmakers.
 On January 28, with the revelations of Greene's threats against Democratic members of the House, Pelosi spoke of an "enemy within the House of Representatives" and the need to increase security measures, stating that this referred to "members who want to bring guns on the floor and have threatened violence on other members of Congress" – alluding to Greene and other Republican representatives, such as Lauren Boebert, who wanted to bring guns onto the House floor.
 Pelosi also criticized the House Republican leadership for placing Greene on the Education Committee after Greene had questioned the authenticity of deadly school shootings around the country.